 - Magic Eraser – Works great for smudges on the interior and if you have a white exterior.

-- Cooler – For freezer contents unless you have an extra freezer to hold contents while cleaning it out.
+- Cooler – For perishable items unless you have an extra refrigerator/freezer available.

 2. Take Pictures